 “From My Doleful Prison” (2017)

-for soprano, piano and optional electronics/projected imagery
+soprano, piano, electronics/projected imagery

 “From My Doleful Prison” was commissioned by Emily Woodruff and premiered at the Composers Now Festival February 17, 2017, followed by a second performance at the UNLV Nextet Concert March 15th with faculty pianist Timothy Hoft.
 Artwork by Dustin Brown